TomasFuentes/pruebaisssuetemplate/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.
-Maybe indicate the piece of code that you think is causing the trouble, and your @slack if you wish to be contacted about doubts
+Maybe indicate the piece of code that you think is causing the trouble, and your @ slack if you wish to be contacted about doubts